WilliamY97/LearningJournal/uWaterloo/ECE316 - Probability Theory and Statistics/Chapter 1 - Combinatorial Analysis.md

 This quantity can be also expressed as n!(n-r)!..
 This is denoted by nPr, the number of permutations of n things taken r at a time.

 ## 1.4 Combinations

+### Number of ways to select r elements from n distinct elements (order is not important)
+It is possible to choose, without regard of order, r elements from n distinct elements in n!/r!(n-r)! different ways.
+This is an important quantity in combinartors and will be denoted by (n r).
+It is also called a binomial coefficient and is sometimes written as rCn.